Zomtir/cptserver/README.md

 There is also a systemd unit file (`cptserver.service`) with the assumption that you have your binary installed at `/opt/cptserver/`.

-LICENSE
+License
 =======

-The code is dedicated to the [Public Domain](LICENSE.md).
+The code is dedicated to the Public Domain as declared in the [License](LICENSE.md).

-CONTRIBUTING
+Contributing
 ============

 Contributing to the project implies a copyright release as stated in the [Waiver](WAIVER.md) unless